细化搜索

 The ability of 25 Pasteurella multocida isolates to adhere in vitro to porcine respiratory tract mucus was examined.
 Microplate wells were coated with crude mucus preparation, then bacteria were added.
 After incubation, unbound bacteria were removed by washing, and the number of mucus-bound bacteria was estimated by quantitation of the adherent colony-forming units and by use of an ELISA.
 Pasteurella multocida had affinity to respiratory tract mucus, although significant differences were not observed in affinity of capsular type-A and type-D isolates.
 Preliminary characterization, using ultrafiltration, gel filtration chromatography, electrophoresis, and enzymatic treatments, indicated that the receptors may be a class of protein molecules of low molecular weight (< 25,000).
 The origin of these receptors, however, is not known at this time.

-显示更多 [+] 显示较少 [-]Effects of furosemide, exercise, and atropine on tracheal mucus transport rate in horses
+显示更多 [+] 显示较少 [-]Effect of water vapor-saturated air therapy on bronchoalveolar lavage and tracheal mucus transport rate in clinically normal horses

 显示更多 [+] 显示较少 [-]Colonization of the tonsils of calves with Pasteurella haemolytica